Why having emergency savings is important and how to start

 - an emergency repair

 If you’re not sure where to start, read on to find out how much you should save, where to keep your savings and how else you can protect yourself financially.

 The short answer is yes.
 Paying off any debt with your savings can save you money in the long-term.

 This is because the annual interest you pay on any loans or credit cards is usually higher 2 than interest you could earn on even a generous savings account 3.

 Brian owes £1,000 to a credit card company that charges 20% APR, meaning he pays £200 in interest a year.
 He also has £1,000 in a savings account earning 1% AER or £10 a year, meaning he’s still losing £190 in interest a year.
 By paying off his £1,000 debt with his savings, he could save £200 a year and any money he makes on his savings in the future is 100% profit.

 In most situations, you’re better off prioritising becoming debt-free before starting an emergency fund.
 The general exceptions to this rule are:

 - Interest-free or low-interest debt.
-If the interest rate on your debt is less than your savings account and you’re financially disciplined, you could build up your savings with the debt and you wouldn’t be worse off
+If the interest rate on your debt is less than your savings account and you’re financially disciplined, you could still build up your savings without repaying the debt

 - Penalty fees.
-If you’re locked into your debt and paying it off early results in a large penalty, you should build your savings until the penalty is smaller
+If you’re locked into your debt and paying it off early would result in a large penalty, you should build your savings until the penalty is smaller